GabrielSA87/javascript-complete-course/Projeto Calculadora/README.md

-# Calculadora JavaScript
+# Calculator - JavaScript

-Calculadora desenvolvida para fins de estudo para o Curso Completo de JavaScript na Udemy.com.
+Calculator developed for study purposes on the JavaScript Complete Course on Udemy.

-### Projeto
+### Project
 ![Calculadora]